nemanjam/nextjs-prisma-boilerplate/docs/error-handling.md

 - enable Suspense and ErrorBoundary in React Query -`suspense: true`, `useErrorBoundary: true`, thats it

-- disable globaly ErrorBoundary for a mutation `useErrorBoundary: false` for `isError`, `error` for local Alert
+- disable globally ErrorBoundary for a mutation `useErrorBoundary: false` for `isError`, `error` for local Alert

 ```ts
 // lib-client/react-query/queryClientConfig.ts